1970s Square Brass & Glass Wall Lamp

 Tynell graduated in 1943 from the Central School of Arts and Crafts (Taideteollisuuskeskuskoulu) in Helsinki.

-Between 1943-46 she worked with ceramics design in Arabia Oy.
+Between 1943 and 1946 she worked with ceramics design in Arabia Oy, Finland.

-Tynell also freelanced for companies as Flygsfors glassworks, Bega Leuchten and Glashütte Limburg both in Germany and Fostoria Glass in the United States.
+Tynell also freelanced for companies as Flygsfors glass-works, Sweden, Bega Leuchten and Glashütte Limburg both in Germany and Fostoria Glass in the United States.

 She was married to the famous designer Paavo Tynell (1890-1973).